 The medicalization of childbirth has introduced a number of professionals and procedures into the delivery room to ensure a woman’s right to a positive child birth experience.

-A standard of care is generally defined as the minimum level of care that should be exercised by a health care provider, and it requires all medical professionals (such as doctors, nurses, nurse practitioners, and any other healthcare professional you may encounter during the course of treatment) to exercise the same degree of knowledge of care that a reasonably careful healthcare provider would use in similar situations.
+A standard of care is generally defined as the minimum level of care that should be exercised by a health care provider, and it requires all medical professionals (such as doctors, nurses, medical staff, nurse practitioners, and any other healthcare professionals you may encounter during the course of treatment) to exercise the same degree of knowledge of care that a reasonably careful healthcare provider would use in similar situations.

 When medical malpractice is committed, the standard of care is considered to have been breached or violated.